-- Regular reporting to Parliament (at least once in each legislative period) and comprehensive answers to parliamentary questions; - Regular inter-ministerial coordination on various levels, including long-term planning of projects and budget funds (where necessary); - Definition of national strategies and action plans (related to particular arms control, disarmament and non-proliferation domains), including strategic objectives and tasks/milestones to be achieved within a certain period; - Regular consultation and provision of information among government stakeholders, services and Swiss Armed Forces formations and units relevant for operational implementation (i.e. in the domain of Confidence and Security Building Measures, ammunition destruction, explosive ordnance disposal, export control, border control, CBRN expertise, etc.); - Regular national reporting on the implementation of the commitments under the regimes along predefined procedures (for UN Member States, OSCE participating States, et al.); - Active implementation of confidence and security-building measures (CSBM) "to the letter and spirit" of the relevant agreements (i.e. Vienna Document 11), including voluntary measures; - Active promotion of multilateral measures that strengthen implementation and (where agreed) its verification.
+- Establishment of an arms control and disarmament strategy at the Federal Council level including goals and measures to be achieved and implemented within a legislative period; - Reporting to Parliament and comprehensive answers to parliamentary questions; - Regular inter-ministerial coordination on various levels, including long-term planning of projects and budget funds (where necessary); - Definition of interdepartmental action plans (related to particular arms control, disarmament and non-proliferation domains), including strategic objectives and tasks/milestones to be achieved within a certain period; - Regular consultation and provision of information among government stakeholders, services and Swiss Armed Forces formations and units relevant for operational implementation (i.e. in the domain of Confidence and Security Building Measures, ammunition destruction, explosive ordnance disposal, export control, border control, CBRN expertise, etc.); - Regular national reporting on the implementation of the commitments under the regimes along predefined procedures (for UN Member States, OSCE participating States, and within the framework of Conventions); - Active implementation of confidence and security-building measures (CSBM) "to the letter and spirit" of the relevant agreements (i.e. Vienna Document 11), including voluntary measures; - Active promotion of multilateral measures that strengthen universalisation implementation and (where agreed) its verification.